pamelaglownia/Amazing_Numbers/README.md

 - spy,
 - square,
 - sunny.

 Project's tasks come from JetBrains Academy.

 ### Motivation ###

 Project was created to develop skills related to OOP.
-For me the most valuable concepts of this project were:
+The most valuable concepts of this project (for me) are:
 - basics of OOP,
 - interfaces,
 - enums,